sourcegraph/sourcegraph-public-snapshot/doc/cloud/private_connectivity_gcp.md

 ## FAQ

-### How can I restrict access to my private dependency connection?
+### How can I restrict access to my private resource connection?

 The customer has full control over the access to the [Service Attachment] by configuring the [accept and reject lists](https://cloud.google.com/vpc/docs/private-service-connect-security#consumer-lists).
 Sourcegraph will provide the GCP Project ID to be added to the accept list.